curry-language/curry-info-system/README.md

 If the option `--htmldir=DIR` is given, `curry-info` generates an HTML representation of all entities stored in its cache in the directory `DIR`.
-For instance, the representation of the entities stored in the `curry-info` web service mention above can be accessed at URL
+For instance, the representation of the entities stored in the `curry-info` web service mentioned above can be accessed at URL

     https://cpm.curry-lang.org/curry-info/HTML